Kist people: History

 The early history of the Kist people is not well known and there are few sources mentioning their traditions, culture and history.
 The only historical sources available about the ethnic Kists in the area of Pankisi are found in the Georgian press, dated in the 1880s by E. Gugushvili, Zakaria Gulisashvili, Ivane Bukurauli, and Mate Albutashvili (ethnic Kist).

-One of the greatest Georgian poets Vazha-Pshavela dedicated his epic Aluda Ketelauri and The Host and the Guest to the story of Kist-Khevsur conflict which occurred in the 18th and 19th centuries.
-Based on religious and cultural difference, both Caucasian peoples were engaged in fierce fighting.
-Vazha-Pshavela celebrates heroism of both peoples and underlines the senselessness of their conflict.

 During the Second World War, the Kists were the only Chechens in the Soviet Union who were not ethnically cleansed by Stalin in 1944.

 During the Second Chechen War, the Kists gave shelter to about 7,000 refugees from Chechnya.